Salamanca Fast Facts

 Salamanca: An Introduction to the UK’s First LNG Ferry

-Brittany Ferries’ brand-new Liquid Natural Gas (LNG) fuelled Stena E-Flexer ferry, SALAMANCA, is due to enter service on 27 March.
-She will sail on the Portsmouth – Bilbao and Cherbourg routes.
+Brittany Ferries’ brand-new Liquid Natural Gas (LNG) fuelled Stena E-Flexer ferry, SALAMANCA, sails on the Portsmouth – Bilbao and Cherbourg routes.
+For autumn/winter 22/23 she moved to the Rosslare – Bilbao/Cherbourg route but is expected to return to Portsmouth for summer 2023.
 The introduction of SALAMANCA is the culmination of over a decade of work by Brittany Ferries to introduce more environmentally friendly vessels.
+SALAMANCA‘s direct sister-ship, SANTONA, will enter service for Brittany Ferries in spring 2023.

 SALAMANCA is the second of five new ferries joining the Brittany Ferries fleet between now and the end of 2025.
-She is a near-sister to fellow E-flexer GALICA, which was brought into service last year.
-SALAMANCA replaces CAP FINISTERE in the fleet, the sale of which to GNV was recently announced.
+She is a near-sister to fellow E-flexer GALICA, which was brought into service at the end of 2020.
+SALAMANCA replaced CAP FINISTERE in the fleet, which was sold to GNV.

 In terms of passenger experience, SALAMANCA is very similar to fleetmate GALICIA.
 The main differences between the two ships are decorative, the layout and names of the facilities are the same on both GALICIA and SALAMANCA.
 This means that passengers have a consistent experience across the two ships.